Privacy Policy

 • the name and contact details of individuals listed as referees within applications provided to the Bank;

-• name and contact details of client’s professional advisers or representatives such as client’s solicitor, accountant, conveyancer, financial planner, etc.;
+• name and contact details of Client’s professional advisers or representatives such as Client’s solicitor, accountant, conveyancer, financial planner, etc.;

 • financial information;

-• transaction information where the client has a product with the Bank or use a service provided by the Bank;
+• transaction information where the Client has a product with the Bank or use a service provided by the Bank;

-• any details contained within identity documents provided to the Bank (such as the maiden name of client’s mother in his birth certificate, government identifiers such as a passport number, driver’s license number, Medicare card number, etc.);
+• any details contained within identity documents provided to the Bank (such as the maiden name of Client’s mother in his birth certificate, government identifiers such as a passport number, driver’s license number, medicare card number, etc.);

 • investment objectives and risk tolerance of the Customer;